GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 ![image](https://github.com/user-attachments/assets/c9aaa7b3-4b26-48c3-a1d2-e74ad884d7c5)
 ![image](https://github.com/user-attachments/assets/1e2928ba-b7a0-4290-b948-bbc97d9e020f)

-Thesee are the textures used for the hunter while they are running (run sprites) or standing still (idle sprites).
+These are the textures used for the hunter while they are running (run sprites) or standing still (idle sprites).

 ### Monster Sprites v1 and v2
 ![image](https://github.com/user-attachments/assets/3b4a75b4-0fff-46dc-8e73-845034c50691)

 ![image](https://github.com/user-attachments/assets/36bcd731-a0e6-46b2-acea-ce8799bdcf25)

-these sprites are used for the monsters in the game.
+These sprites are used for the monsters in the game.
 From level 4 onwards, v2 is used, signifying the increasing danger of the late-game levels.

 ## Sound (sound effects)
 The SoundManager class in the lib_sound library handles sound using SFML.
 It follows the singleton pattern, ensuring only one instance exists throughout the app.
 This instance manages both background music and sound effects.

 For music, the "loadMusic" function loads a music file and stores it in a map with a name as the key.
 The "playMusic" function retrieves and plays the music, allowing you to set the volume and loop it.
 You can also stop, pause, or adjust the music's volume and looping settings.
 For sound effects, "loadSoundEffect" loads a sound file into a buffer and links it to a sound object.
 The "playSoundEffect" function plays the sound with the specified volume.
 If a sound or music isn't found, an error message is displayed.

-### List of Music and SFX
+### SFX
 ![image](https://github.com/user-attachments/assets/02ddc757-bb01-4a60-a36e-22d4bb65e948)

 * Click.wav: SFX for when a menu button is clicked.